drslock/ghost/README.md

 cat students.json | python issues-assigned.py | python commits-to-main.py  > output.json
 ```

-## Document Formatting and Filtering
+## Conversion and Filtering

 In addition to the core data analysis scripts, there are two document format conversion scripts:
-- `csv2json` Converts a CSV spreadsheet (containing just Student ID, real name and GitHub usernames) in an initial JSON report
+- `csv2json` Converts a CSV spreadsheet (containing Student ID, real name and GitHub usernames) into an initial JSON report
-- `json2csv` Converts a JSON report already populated with data into a CSV spreadsheet
+- `json2csv` Converts a JSON report already populated with data into a CSV spreadsheet (for import into other tools)

 There are also a number of filtering scripts that can be used to remove unwanted material from the report:
 - `just-specified-students` - Produces a report containing only students specified (student IDs provided as arguments)
 - `just-populated-students` - Filters out any students without any data in their report
 - `just-specified-repositories` - Produces a report containing only repositories specified (repo name keywords provided as arguments)
-- `remove-usernames` - Removes the `usernames` element of student entries (to make the report shorter and tidier)
+- `remove-usernames` - Removes the "usernames" element of student entries (to make the report shorter and tidier)